 Wild turbine pitch control essentially means turning the blades towards a neutral angle in heavy winds, but the complication is that pitch control must work and supply power to turn the blades even if the main power for the blade pitch control fails.

 For a long time, the industry has been relying on hydraulic or lead-acid battery systems for pitch control, but both have their own issues.
 Hydraulic systems are complex and require heavy maintenance, not to mention being difficult to troubleshoot when issues occur.
 Lead-acid batteries similarly require maintenance throughout their lifetime, leading to expensive downtime.

 Ultracapacitors provide several advantages over competing technologies: practically no maintenance required throughout the 15+ year lifetime and reaction time measured in milliseconds.
 Ultracapacitors significantly reduce the risk of collateral damage, while decreasing maintenance cost, and increasing reliability.

 A wind turbine system with Skeleton Technologies' ultracapacitor energy storage

-However, safety is if course not the only concern for wind turbine manufacturers, who need to figure out whether ultracapacitors can provide a good business case?
+However, safety is of course not the only concern for wind turbine manufacturers, who need to figure out whether ultracapacitors can provide a good business case.